thisismypassport/shrinko8/README.md

 When you pass an export as the output parameter to Shrinko8, it will - by default - try to create a new export containing a single cart.

-However, for that to work, you must to also supply `--pico8-dat <path to pico8.dat file inside pico8 directory>` to Shrinko8, e.g:
+However, for that to work, you need to also supply `--pico8-dat <path to pico8.dat file inside your pico8 directory>` to Shrinko8, e.g:

 `python shrinko8.py path-to-input.p8 path-to-output.js --pico8-dat c:/pico8/pico8.dat`

-Also note that Shrinko8 only creates the js or pod files which contain the cart data (among other stuff) - you need to use pico8 to create the rest of the files.
+Also, note that Shrinko8 only creates the js or pod files which contain the cart data (among other stuff) - you need to use pico8 to create the rest of the files (e.g. htmls, executables).

-Alternatively, you can modify an existing export, e.g. to add additional carts, resulting in a multi-cart export:
+Instead of creating an export, you can pass one of the below options to instead modify an existing export - e.g. to add additional carts, resulting in a multi-cart export.
 * `--insert-cart` to insert a new cart to the export.
 (The name is taken from the input cart)
 * `--insert-cart <name>` to insert a new cart to the export and give it a specific name.
 * `--replace-cart <name>` to replace the cart with the specified name
 * `--replace-cart` to replace the main cart
 * `--delete-cart <name>` to delete the cart with the specified name (no need to pass input cart)
-* `--rename-cart <name> <newname>` to rename the cart to the specified name (no need to pass input cart) Note that modifying existing exports doesn't require `--pico8-dat` - only creating exports does.
+* `--rename-cart <name> <newname>` to rename the cart to the specified name (no need to pass input cart)

+Note that modifying existing exports doesn't require `--pico8-dat` - only creating exports does.

 # Unminification